Dorian Thompson-Robinson

-Dorian Trevor Thompson-Robinson (born November 14, 1999), also known by his initials DTR, is an American professional football quarterback.
+Dorian Trevor Thompson-Robinson (born November 14, 1999), also known by his initials DTR, is an American professional football quarterback for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the UCLA Bruins, earning second-team all-conference honors in the Pac-12 in 2020 and 2021 before being selected by the Cleveland Browns in the fifth round of the 2023 NFL draft.

 Early life

 Thompson-Robinson was born on November 14, 1999, in Columbia, South Carolina, while his mother was working on her doctorate at the University of South Carolina.
 He attended Bishop Gorman High School in Las Vegas, Nevada.
 A four-star recruit, Thompson-Robinson passed for 3,275 passing yards and 38 touchdowns as a senior, and he also rushed for 426 yards and 7 touchdowns.
 He committed to play college football at the University of California, Los Angeles (UCLA).

 College career

 2018 season

 Thompson-Robinson saw action in ten games in 2018, his freshman season at UCLA.
 Of those ten games, he took the first offensive snap in seven.
 In a 31–24 loss to No. 10 Washington on October 6, Thompson-Robinson completed 27 of 38 passes for 272 yards and two touchdowns.
 The following week, on October 13, Thompson-Robinson completed 13 of 15 passes in a 37–7 victory over California for an 86.6% completion percentage.
 This was third-highest completion percentage by a UCLA quarterback since 1980 in a game with at least 15 passes.